elastic/examples/ElasticStack_nyc_traffic_accidents/README.md

-## Using ELK Stack to Analyze NYPD Motor Vehicle Collision Data
+## Using Elastic Stack to Analyze NYPD Motor Vehicle Collision Data
-This example demonstrates how to analyze & visualize New York City traffic incident data using the ELK stack, i.e. Elasticsearch, Logstash and Kibana.
+This example demonstrates how to analyze & visualize New York City traffic incident data using the Elastic Stack, i.e. Elasticsearch, Logstash and Kibana.
 The [NYPD Motor Vehicle Collision data](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95?) analyzed in this example is from the [NYC Open Data](https://data.cityofnewyork.us/) initiative.

 Feel free to read the [#byodemos: New York city traffic incidents](https://www.elastic.co/blog/byodemos-new-york-city-traffic-incidents) blog post for additional commentary on this analysis.
 A couple of notes on the blog.
 The screenshots in the blog post were created with an older version of Kibana.
 So, don't be alarmed if your Kibana UI looks a little different.
 Secondly, the good folks at [NYC Open Data](https://data.cityofnewyork.us/) are great at updating their dataset with latest information.
 So the visualization and metrics that you see might not match the ones highlighted in the blog post.
 But, that is the fun part of exploring a living & dynamic dataset, isn't it?

 ##### Version
 Example has been tested in following versions:
-- Elasticsearch 1.7.0
+- Elasticsearch 5.0.0
-- Logstash 1.5.2
+- Logstash 5.0.0
-- Kibana 4.1.0
+- Kibana 5.0.0

 ### Contents
 * [Installation & Setup](#installation--setup)